- About SCAN

 The committee engages individuals and organizations who are working to build resilience at the community level utilizing a trauma-informed and equity lens to support these efforts.

-Committee is focusing on efforts to enhance trauma-informed efforts within legal and court related agencies in the Greater Richmond area.
+The Legal/Courts Committee is focusing on efforts to enhance trauma-informed practices within legal and court related agencies in the Greater Richmond area.

 Committee members are focused on working within schools and universities to ensure that personnel are prepared to work effectively with students who have experienced trauma.
 The committee’s work is organized through two work groups: (1) Pre-K-12 work group, which concentrates on training and technical assistance to schools on trauma and on trauma-informed approaches to education, and (2) Universities work group, which is designed to assist faculty and administrators in Schools/Colleges of Education to understand childhood trauma and to include content on trauma in their preparation of future teachers, school counselors, and administrators.

-The primary focus of the TICN Introduction to Trauma and Resilience Committee is to develop a common language and understanding around our community on the impact of adverse childhood experiences and strategies to build individual and community resilience.
-Introduction to Trauma and Resilience Committee members take turns facilitating a 3 hour foundational training on trauma and resilience every other month around the community.
+The primary focus of the TICN Training Committee is to develop a common language and understanding around our community on the impact of adverse childhood experiences and strategies to build individual and community resilience.
+Training Committee members take turns facilitating a 3-hour foundational training on trauma and resilience every other month around the community.
 This training is always free and open to anyone in the community.
-The Introduction to Trauma and Resilience Committee has also provided this training to specific organizations upon request.
+The TICN Training Committee has also provided this training to specific organizations upon request.

 Committee members have researched trauma-informed programs within universities across the U.S., developed recommendations for one local university’s school social work and are working to improve access to ongoing trauma-focused treatment training to increase access for families to quality mental health services.